elastic/eui/wiki/documentation-guidelines.md

 Documentation-only changes (e.g. changes to **only** `wiki/` or `src-docs/`) do not require a CHANGELOG entry.
 You may use the `skip-changelog` label on your PR to bypass CI checks.

 [docs]: https://elastic.github.io/eui/

+### Refer to [Elastic EUI documentation site](./eui-documentation-site.md) for information on the process of documenting components.